AnshKhurana/SPC/README.md

 1. Upload your files to the server (performs overwrites on the server):
 ```
     $ spc --upload
-    Choose spc sync approach:
-    1. Mirror local directory to server
-    2. Merge Server and disk contents and perform overwrites on server
-    3. Merge Server and disk contents and perform overwrites on client

-    Enter choice[1-3] or s to show status: <your choice>
 ```
 2. Download files from the server (performs overwrites on the client):
 ```